IronCountySchoolDistrict/iep-printing-php/README.md

 #### naming convention

-The blade template file must be named the same as the PDF, minus the pdf file extension, plus `blade.php`.
+The blade template file must be named the same as the PDF, minus the PDF file extension, plus `blade.php`.
 If we have a PDF file named `SpEd 22.pdf`.
 Then the blade template file should be named `SpEd 22.blade.php`.

 #### blade template syntax

 [Laravel documentation](http://laravel.com/docs/5.0/templates) has everything you need to know about the syntax.
-Instead of creating html we'll be creating php scripts for filling out the PDF.
+However, instead of creating html we'll be creating PHP scripts for filling out the PDF.

 Instead of actually using the blade syntax, it is fine to open PHP tags and simply use regular PHP for the script.